Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical year for this entry is 1862.

 Location.
 38° 48.782′ N, 77° 32.779′ W. Marker is near Manassas, Virginia, in Prince William County.
-Marker is at the intersection of New York Avenue and Lee Highway (U.S. 29), on the right when traveling south on New York Avenue.
+It is at the intersection of New York Avenue and Lee Highway (U.S. 29), on the right when traveling south on New York Avenue.
 Located in the Manassas National Battlefield Park.
 Marker is at the 14th Brooklyn Monument.
 Touch for map.
 Marker is in this post office area: Manassas VA 20109, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Brooklyn Fourteenth (a few steps from this marker); Fighting in Twilight
+At least 8 other markers are within walking distance of this marker: Brooklyn Fourteenth (a few steps from this marker); Fighting in Twilight

 Paid Advertisement